 She also recognizes that while the framework is broad and built on research from neuropsychology, education, and special education, it should be purposefully examined via the context of local, culturally-driven educational norms.
 It’s one thing to learn what UDL means, it is another to confidently bring it into a setting and identify how it can align with and improve upon current practice.

-Loui has worked with educators from across the United States of America, Australia, Austria, Belgium, Canada, Czech Republic, Italy, Japan, Singapore, and Slovenia.
+Loui has worked with educators from across the United States of America, Australia, Austria, Belgium, Canada, Czech Republic, Italy, Japan, Malawi, Singapore, Slovenia, and Uganda.
 In each case, she took time to immerse herself in their culture, sought to understand their educational systems and historical context, and worked alongside these educators helping them understand the straightforward and the nuanced parts of the UDL framework.
 She looks forward to exploring UDL with you and your educators in your local educational context.

 “Loui has been a tremendous source of expertise as well as a friend to the Ministry of Education in bringing UDL into the classrooms of our Special Education schools in Singapore.
 Her contributions over the years have resulted in more and more special education teachers harnessing the principles of UDL in designing effective learning environments and engaging lessons for their diverse learners.”Dr. Chong Suet Ling, Principal Educational Psychologist, Special Education Needs Division, Ministry of Education, Singapore